Welcome to Dragonflies Class,

-We have be continuing to encourage the children to start becoming a little more grown up and independent taking responsibly for themselves and their belongings.
+Now the children are in Year 1 we have been encouraging them to start becoming a little more grown up and independent taking responsibly for themselves and their belongings.
 The children are responsible for changing their own reading book so please remember to write in your child’s reading record once you have read with them.
-The children are then allowed to change their own reading book.
+The children are then allowed to change their own reading book at the start of each school day.
 We can see the children are choosing their books carefully and are enjoying this responsibility.

-We can’t wait to share all of the wonderful things will be learning, doing and creating together over the year ahead.
+We cannot wait to share all of the wonderful things will be learning, doing and creating together over the year ahead.

 Please see our Year group handbook for any questions that you may have.

 How to help at home – Please see the curriculum overview for information on what is being covered this term

 At our school we want to develop and promote ‘a love of reading’.

 The children also have an opportunity to visit the school library and choose a book which they then keep and return at the next class library session.